xyproto/simplehstore/README.md

 * Uses the [mysql](https://github.com/go-sql-driver/mysql) package.
 * Modeled after [simpleredis](https://github.com/xyproto/simpleredis).
 * The hash maps behaves like hash maps, but are not backed by actual hashmaps, unlike with [simpleredis](https://github.com/xyproto/simpleredis).
 This is for keeping compatibility with simpleredis.
 If performance when scaling up is a concern, simpleredis backed by [redis](https://redis.io) might be a better choice.
-* MariaDB/MySQL normally has issues with variable size UTF-8 strings, for some combinations of characters.
-This package avoids these problems by compressing and hex encoding the data before storing in the database.
-This may slow down or speed up the time it takes to access the data, depending on your setup, but it's a safe way to encode *any* string.
-This behavior is optional and can be disabled with `host.SetRawUTF8(true)`.

 Sample usage